0xPolygonMiden/miden-base/docs/architecture/notes.md

 ## Note storage mode

 Similar to accounts, there are two storage modes for notes in Miden.
-Notes can be stored on-chain in the [Note DB](https://0xpolygonmiden.github.io/miden-base/architecture/state.html#notes-database) with all data publicly visible for everyone.
-Alternatively, notes can be stored off-chain by committing only the note hash to the Note DB.
+Notes can be stored on-chain in the [note database](https://0xpolygonmiden.github.io/miden-base/architecture/state.html#notes-database) with all data publicly visible for everyone.
+Alternatively, notes can be stored off-chain by committing only the note hash to the note database.

 Every note has a unique note hash.
 It is defined as follows: